inteltao/inteltao.github.io/_posts/2017-01-23-zsh-powerline.markdown

 ---
 layout: post
-title:  "Enhence your shell using zsh and much more"
+title:  "Enhance your shell using zsh and much more"
 img: 61047262
 img_type: png
 comments: true